mainwp/mainwp/readme.txt

 * Changed Max Request Error Message to provide a link to more information

 = 1.0.7 - 4-14-14 =
-* Fix menu position, so menus created by extensions will be below Extensions menu item
+* Fix menu position so menus created by extensions will be below the Extensions menu item
 * Fix for Favorites Extension: bug upload long filename
 * Added support for custom crontab settings (may reduce timeouts on bigger sites)
 * Optimized the delay settings between requests and requests to the same IP to reduce timeouts